justlaunch-app/expo-router-starter-kit/README.md

 7. ~~Implement One Signal notifications.~~
 8. ~~Load ENV variables in a simple way~~
 9. ~~Home page with a carousel and two example lists with Shopify flashlist.~~
+10. ~~Create a detail page when clicking on an element on the carousel or list item.~~

 ### In Progress: